samplemaker/freefem_matlab_octave_plot/README.md

 `mkoctfile --mex -Wall  fftri2gridfast.c`
 `mkoctfile --mex -Wall  fftet2gridfast.c`

-Matlab/Windows:<br>
+Matlab before R2018/Windows:<br>
 In Matlab under a Windows system with Microsoft Visual Studio as compiler the MEX files are build with:

 `mex  fftri2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-If the build fails with Microsoft Visual Studio 10 try to enable the C99-standard or try to change the file name into *.cpp, forcing MVS to use a C++ compiler.<br>
+If the build fails try to enable the C99-standard or try to change the file name into *.cpp, forcing MVS to use a C++ compiler.<br>

-IMPORTANT: Since Matlab release R2018 MathWorks has worked out a new memory layout for complex matrices.
-Therefore old style MEX files are incompatible with this new Interleaved Complex API.
-If you want to use the runtime optimized code on such a new system please check out the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.
+IMPORTANT: Since Matlab release R2018 a new memory layout is used to store complex matrices (Interleaved Complex API).
+Therefore Octave MEX and MEX files used in earlier Matlab versions are not compatible.
+If you want to use the runtime optimized code on such a newer system please check out the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.
+To comple these files on Windows with a gcc (mingw) you may rename the files and build them with:

+`setenv('MW_MINGW64_LOC','path to the mingw compiler');`
+`mex -R2018a fftri2gridfast.c`
+`mex -R2018a fftet2gridfast.c`

 ## Notes on Hardware Acceleration